Documentation Index

 - Check file permissions

-- Verify YAML syntax
+- Verify YAML/JSON syntax

 - Ensure required fields are present